Art and Complicity: How the Fight Against Gentrification in Boyle Heights Questions the Role of Artists | KCET

 Top image: Anderson and Third Street deconstruction. | Photo: Timo Saarelma.

-Stay tuned for KCET's upcoming series, City Rising, which will examine issues of gentrification and displacement across California.
-Sign up to be informed of its launch later this year
+Check out KCET's City Rising a film documentary series which examine issues of gentrification and displacement across California.
+Sign up to be informed of updates.